 Tong-its Rummy is a three-player rummy game.
 Each rummy player is dealt 12 cards and the rest of the cards are placed to form the central deck.
 What makes Tong-its Rummy different from other online cash rummy games is that the dealer gets 13 cards.
 The game begins after a card from the stack of cards is placed face down to form the discard pile.
 The players need to either pick a card from the discard pile or draw one from the central stack.
 This process goes on until a player melds all the cards in his/her hand, or the central stack runs out of cards.
 If the central stack goes empty, the points of all players are calculated, and the player with the lowest points wins the game.

-The points carried by the cards are almost similar to other rummy games.Aces have one point while Jacks, Queens and Kings have 10 points each.
-All other numbered cards have the same point as their face value, for example, 4 of Spades has four points, 10 of clubs has 10 points.
+The points carried by the cards are almost similar to the cards’ values in other rummy games.Aces are worth one point each while Jacks, Queens and Kings are worth 10 points each.
+All the numbered cards have the same points as their face value.
+For example, 4 of Spades has four points and 10 of Clubs has 10 points.

 Learn different variations of rummy and play the most thrilling rummy games on JungleeRummy.com.